pyeventsourcing/eventsourcing/docs/topics/examples/aggregate4.rst

 .. _Aggregate example 4:

-Aggregate 4 - Custom Base Classes
+Aggregate 4 - Custom base classes
 =================================

 This example shows the ``Dog`` class used in the tutorial and module docs.